-The course consists of 46 lecture hours, 7 one-hour clinical discussion-tutorial sessions, and 2 two-hour small group sessions.
-The examinations for the course are incorporated into the 5 integrated examinations and the final comprehensive examination for the 25 week Spring Semester.
-In addition, there are 5 announced quizzes which are graded.
+The course consists of 47 lecture hours, 6 one-hour clinical discussion-tutorial sessions, 2 two-hour team based learning sessions.
+The examinations for the course are incorporated into the 5 integrated examinations and the final comprehensive examination.
+In addition, 5 announced quizzes are graded and in 2008-9 self-directed exercises will be introduced and graded.